 Changes in the value of assets carried at fair value (described as Fair Value through Profit or Loss) are debited/ credited to the Financing and Investment Income and Expenditure line in the CIES as they arise.
-A statutory reversal is in place until 31 March 2023; gains and losses are reversed out of the General Fund Balance to a specific adjustment account.
+A statutory reversal is currently in place; gains and losses are reversed out of the General Fund Balance to a specific adjustment account.

-27.9 Government Grants and Other Contributions
+28.9 Government Grants and Other Contributions

-Whether paid on account, by instalments or in arrears, government grants and third party contributions and donations are recognised as due to the council when there is reasonable assurance that:
+Whether paid on account, by instalments or in arrears, government grants and third-party contributions and donations are recognised as due to the council when there is reasonable assurance that: